 Foster/Adopt MA

-July 13th
+July 12

-Friends of Acton Community Dog Park
+Friends of the Acton Arboretum

 League of Women Voters

-September 21st
+September 20

 The LWV-Acton Area is a non-partisan, grassroots organization in Massachusetts that supports and opposes issues, but not candidates or political parties.
 Our charter is to protect voters, educate and engage voters, reform money in politics and defend the environment.
 The League is open to women and men over the age of 16 who want to make democracy work.
 The League works at national, state and local levels to influence policy through civic education and advocacy.